werf/werf/docs/_includes/cli/werf_deploy.md

             Use only specific ssh keys (Defaults to system ssh-agent or ~/.ssh/{id_rsa|id_dsa}, see https://flant.github.io/werf/reference/toolbox/ssh.html).
 Option can be specified
             multiple times to use multiple keys.
-  -s, --stages-storage=':local':
+  -s, --stages-storage='':
-            Docker Repo to store stages or :local for non-distributed build (only :local is supported for now; default WERF_STAGES_STORAGE environment).
+            Docker Repo to store stages or :local for non-distributed build (only :local is supported for now; default $WERF_STAGES_STORAGE environment).
             More info about stages: https://flant.github.io/werf/reference/build/stages.html
       --tag-custom=[]:
             Use custom tagging strategy and tag by the specified arbitrary tags.
 Option can be used multiple times to produce multiple images with the specified tags.
       --tag-git-branch='':
-            Use git-branch tagging strategy and tag by the specified git branch (option can be enabled by specifying git branch in the WERF_TAG_GIT_BRANCH environment variable) --tag-git-commit='':
+            Use git-branch tagging strategy and tag by the specified git branch (option can be enabled by specifying git branch in the $WERF_TAG_GIT_BRANCH environment variable) --tag-git-commit='':
-            Use git-commit tagging strategy and tag by the specified git commit hash (option can be enabled by specifying git commit hash in the WERF_TAG_GIT_COMMIT environment variable)
+            Use git-commit tagging strategy and tag by the specified git commit hash (option can be enabled by specifying git commit hash in the $WERF_TAG_GIT_COMMIT environment variable)
       --tag-git-tag='':
-            Use git-tag tagging strategy and tag by the specified git tag (option can be enabled by specifying git tag in the WERF_TAG_GIT_TAG environment variable) -t, --timeout=0:
+            Use git-tag tagging strategy and tag by the specified git tag (option can be enabled by specifying git tag in the $WERF_TAG_GIT_TAG environment variable) -t, --timeout=0:
             Resources tracking timeout in seconds
       --tmp-dir='':
-            Use specified dir to store tmp files and dirs (default WERF_TMP environment or system tmp dir)
+            Use specified dir to store tmp files and dirs (default $WERF_TMP environment or system tmp dir)
       --values=[]:
             Additional helm values